juntao/arenztopia/content/news/Issue 32.md

 The major technology company Faolan Technologies announced that it would be moving its headquarters from Norway to Olb City on Thursday.
 The CEO of Faolan Technologies, Edme S. Faolan III, cited Arenztopia's growing economy and Olb City's place as a technological hub as reasons for the move.
 Subsidaries of Faolan Technologies include the brokerage firm Byrrgis, the audio company Slink Melf, the ancestry-finding service Edme, and the experimental scientific instrument company Fengo Finbar.

-## Story
+## Credit Card Theft WARNING
 By Owen Miyazoi

-Recently, there have been many credit card thefts.
-On monday 182 people reported unauthorized purchases on their card.
-All of the poeple had used a AZ Bank ATM.
-AZ Bank closed all of their ATMs.
-Detectives went to the scene they found that someone had put a small device that automatically copies the number.
-A few suspects have been lined up.
-The detectives do not believe any of the supects are the true criminals.
-If you have any additional info, contact 1-800-OLBPD
+Police have reported a rash of recent credit card thefts.
+182 people reported unauthorized purchases from their cards, ranging from 10 Arenzos to over 1,400 Arenzos.
+The main target seems to be people who use ATMs operated by First Bank of Olb City; FBOC has closed their ATMs.
+Several suspects have been captured, however none of them seem to be the true criminal.
+The OCPD says to be careful and to not swipe if you see a suspicious, silvery, rectangular object attatched to the ATM that was not there before (These objects are credit card number collectors).
+If you have any other information, please call  and contact the OCPD.

 ## Poetry
 By Lorenzo Avila, edited by Tony Yuan